-They were not playing a serious game, so maybe after some time I can ask for the ball.
-I thought.
-I was right, after a few moments one guy threw the ball away and joined his friends in tennis.
-For first few seconds, I saw the others if they were going to pick it up and play again.
-When nobody seemed to care I walked to the other corner of the court to get the ball.
-As I returned half my way back, the guy who was playing before came to ask me if I wanted to play.
+They weren’t playing a serious game, so I thought that maybe I could ask for the ball after some time.
+I was right; after a few moments, one guy threw the ball away and joined his friends in playing tennis.
+For the first few seconds, I observed the others to see if they were going to pick up the ball and play again.
+When nobody seemed to care, I walked to the other corner of the court to get the ball.
+As I returned halfway back, the guy who had been playing before came to ask me if I wanted to play.
 “Actually I don’t know how to play but I really want to.
 Can I have the ball for some time?”
 I thought to my self.
 But all I could say was, “No…you can take the ball.”
 I went to the shade again, wondering how foolish I had been.
 Those two or three guys played for another fifteen minutes, then they called over two of the girls who were sitting under the shade, chatting.
 They had never played before either.
 One of the guys was explaining the game to them.

 I didn’t know these folks at all so it was tough to approach them.
 Being really shy and lacking in self-confidence, it was hard for me to join the group.I’m all too familiar with the frustration that comes from watching someone not playing at their best.
 It can be really annoying when there’s an unskilled person taking up the space needed by someone who’s actually good at the game.
 Even in college, the refreshment room’s table tennis tables were always crowded.
 After waiting for a long time, my friends would eventually get their turn, although not for very long.
 In that case, it was unlikely for them to leave the place to those who could barely play.
 Same thing happened today.
 Those guys were so helpful to the two girls – helping them every time they missed the net.
 I just wish I could be more comfortable with people and not worry so much about what they would think of me if I don’t do something well.